Veterinary Behaviorist Referrals

 Answer: Although every dog is an individual, the addition of a prescription medication to address their fears, anxiety and/or phobias is not designed to alter their personality.
 Medication is intended to help your dog regulate their behavior and gain control and are usually in a class of drugs called selective serotonin reuptake inhibitor (“SSRI”).
 Do note that other behavioral medications can have a sedative effect.
 These situational medications are prescribed for situations that your dog finds particularly stressful (i.e. vet visits, thunderstorms, car rides, etc.)

-Concern: Will my dog have to take medication forever?
+Question: Will my dog have to take medication forever?

 Answer: It depends!
 We have worked with many dogs who have made significant strides using SSRI prescriptions and in conjunction with training protocols have successfully reduced or eliminated their need for daily medication.
 We have also worked with many families who select to keep their dog on their prescribed medications as their dog may need daily support to feel and behave their best.
 Ultimately, the path forward will be a collective discussion and effort between family, trainer and behaviorist.